Conservatives aim to sell Lloyds shares to small investors

 Shares will be sold at a 5 percent discount to market value, and investors who hold their shares for a year would receive an extra 10 percent, up to a value of 200 pounds.

-A similar long-term incentive was offered at the sale of insurance company Saga (SAGAG.L) and when TSB bank TSB.L was spun out of Lloyds last year, the Conservatives said.
+A similar long-term incentive was offered at the sale of insurance company Saga and when TSB bank was spun out of Lloyds last year, the Conservatives said.

 As with previous Lloyds sales, shares will only be sold at a price of at least 73.6 pence, the price paid during the bailout, and the proceeds will be used to reduce Britain's national debt.